G90SG/Python-Motorbike/README.md

-# PythonMotorbike
+# Python Motorbike
 A motorbike costs £2000 and loses 10% of its value every year.
 Print the bike’s value every year until it falls below £1000.